Independent living and housing

 WTE1 10

-The learner will develop their functional literacy and numeracy skills in relation to planned events and different forms of entertainment.
+The learner will develop their literacy and numeracy skills through responding to and engaging with preparation for events and experiencing different forms of entertainment.

 Entry 2 20